Skip to content

 4. Forever chemicals – have there been any test cases brought against companies for product liability or pollution of the environment related to forever chemicals such as Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS)?

-There have not been any test cases specifically related to product liability or pollution of the environment caused by Perfluoroalkyl and Polyfluoroalkyl Substances in Germany so far.
+Only a limited number of court cases concerning environmental pollution caused by PFAS have so far been brought before German courts.
 However, PFAS have been a topic of increasing concern in Germany due to their persistence, bioaccumulation, and potential health and environmental impacts.
 In recent years, German authorities have taken various measures to address PFAS contamination and exposure.
 For example, the German Environment Agency (UBA) has published a report recommending stricter regulations on PFAS, including a ban on non-essential uses of PFAS and tighter controls on industrial releases of the chemicals.
 In addition, the German Federal Ministry of the Environment (BMU) has launched a national action plan to reduce PFAS contamination, which includes measures such as monitoring and testing of drinking water, soil, and food, as well as research on alternative chemicals and technologies.

 5. Circularity – a.
 The law governing the waste hierarchy is addressed by the Environment international guide, in respect of ESG are any duties placed on producers, distributors or retailers of products to ensure levels of recycling and / or incorporate a proportionate amount of recycled materials in product construction? b.
 Are any duties placed on producers, distributors or retailers of products to handle the end-of-life of the products placed on the market?

-1. The primary law governing waste management in Germany is the Circular Economy Act (KrWG), which sets out the legal framework for waste prevention, recycling, and disposal.
+a.
+The primary law governing waste management in Germany is the Circular Economy Act (KrWG), which sets out the legal framework for waste prevention, recycling, and disposal.
 According to this law, waste management follows a hierarchical order, with the priority given to waste prevention, followed by preparation for reuse, recycling, and other forms of recovery, and finally disposal.
-In addition, Germany has lately implemented various extended producer responsibility (EPR) schemes, which require producers and importers of certain products to take responsibility for the proper disposal and end-of-life management of their products.
-These schemes typically include requirements for product design that facilitate the reuse and recycling, as well as obligations to collect and recycle products at the end of their life.
+The EU Commission is currently planning the Circular Economy Act, which is scheduled to come into force by the end of 2026.
+This new legislation may have repercussions for national law.
+In addition, Germany has implemented various extended producer responsibility (EPR) schemes, which require producers and importers of certain products to take responsibility for the proper disposal and end-of-life management of their products.
+These schemes typically include requirements for product design that facilitates the reuse and recycling, as well as obligations to collect and recycle products at the end of their life.
 Furthermore, the German Packaging Act (VerpackG) requires producers and distributors of packaged products to participate in a system of producer responsibility organizations, which are responsible for ensuring the collection and recycling of packaging waste.
 The Act also includes requirements for the use of recycled materials in packaging, with targets for increasing the percentage of recycled content over time.
-Furthermore, the new EU Battery Regulation requires manufacturer of electronic devices to take back certain amounts of batteries to recycle them and to use these recycled materials for new batteries.
+Due to the new EU Packaging and Packaging Waste Regulation (“PPWR”), which will come into force on August 12, 2026, changes to national law are to be expected.
+Furthermore, the EU Battery Regulation requires manufacturer of electronic devices to take back certain amounts of batteries to recycle them and to use these recycled materials for new batteries.
 This shall create a cycle where no new resources are needed.

-2. The WEEE Directive 2012/19/EU (“Waste Electrical and Electronic Equipment” Directive) obliges producers, distributors, and retailers of electrical and electronic equipment in the EU to dispose of and recycle these products in an environmentally friendly manner.
+b.
+Duties regarding the end-of-life management of products in Germany arise primarily from EU legislation and its implementation in national law.
+One key framework is the WEEE Directive 2012/19/EU (“Waste Electrical and Electronic Equipment” Directive), which obliges producers, distributors, and retailers of electrical and electronic equipment in the EU to dispose of and recycle these products in an environmentally friendly manner.
 According to this directive, manufacturers must register their products with the competent national authority, in Germany the “Stiftung Elektro-Altgeräte Register (EAR)”, before placing them on the market.
 In addition, all electrical appliances must be marked with the crossed-out wheelie garbage can symbol to indicate the need for separate disposal.
 By complying with these obligations, companies contribute to the environmentally sound disposal and recycling of electrical and electronic equipment and fulfil their legal obligations under the WEEE Directive.
-The new Ecodesign for Sustainable Products Regulation (EU) 2024/1781 (ESPR), which came into force in July 2024 and obliges companies to improve the environmental performance of their products by setting requirements for their reparability, recyclability, and resource conservation, must also be considered.
+The Ecodesign for Sustainable Products Regulation (EU) 2024/1781 (ESPR), which came into force in July 2024 and obliges companies to improve the environmental performance of their products by setting requirements for their reparability, recyclability, and resource conservation, must also be considered.
 These regulations apply in particular to energy-consuming products, textiles, and other categories, and are intended to promote sustainability through long-term product design.
+The EU Battery Regulation introduces additional obligations for producers, including take-back schemes, recycling targets and minimum shares of recycled materials in new batteries.

 6. Plastics – what laws are in place to deter and punish plastic pollution (e.g. producer responsibility, plastic tax or bans on certain plastic uses)?